-DO area for reds and whites in the northwest of the Spanish Province of Ourense in ( Galicia ) near the Portuguese border.
-The name means "shore land".
-To the north is Santiago de Compostela, one of the most famous Christian sanctuaries, where the tomb of the apostle James is to be found.
-From several starting points in Europe, the place is the final destination of several pilgrimage routes; for the wedding in the Middle Ages, there were up to two million pilgrims annually.
-Already in the 16th century, wines were exported from here to Italy and England under the name Ribadavia (the main place of the area).
-It was all about Tostadillos (Dessert).
-Already at that time the technology of the Schwefelns applied.
+DO area for red and white wines in the northwest of the Spanish Ourense Province in ( Galicia ) near the Portuguese border.
+The name means "riparian land".
+In the north is Santiago de Compostela, one of the most famous Christian pilgrimage sites, where the tomb of the apostle James is said to be.
+From several starting points in Europe, the place is the final destination of several pilgrimage routes; for the wedding in the Middle Ages there were up to two million pilgrims annually.
+Already in the 16th century, wines were exported to Italy and England under the name Ribadavia (the main town in the area).
+It was primarily about Tostadillos (Dessert).
+The technology of the Schwefelns applied.

-The area spans 13 municipalities and is divided into the Ribeiro de Avia, Ribeiro del Miño and Ribeiro de Arnoia sub-zones.
-The Atlantic influenced climate gives warm summers and cold winters.
-There is enough rainfall with an annual average of 950 mm.
-The vineyards cover 3,000 hectares of vines on wet brown soil in slopes between 75 and 400 meters above sea level.
-These are located in the valley of the river Miño and on the banks of its tributaries Arnia and Arnoia.
-90% of white wines from the main varieties Treixadura ( Trajadura ) and Torrontés ( alarije ), as well as Albariño ( Alvarinho ), Albilla ( Albillo de Albacete ) Godello, Loureira ( Loureiro ) Macabeo and Palomino produced.
-The most important red wines are Sousón ( Vinhão ), Brancellao ( Alvarelhão ), Caiño Tinto ( Borraçal ), Ferrón ( Manseng Noir ) Mencia.
+The area, which extends over 13 municipalities, is divided into the subzones Ribeiro de Avia, Ribeiro del Miño and Ribeiro de Arnoia.
+That influenced Atlantic climate results in warm summers and cold winters.
+There is enough rainfall with an average of 950 mm annually.
+The vineyards cover 3,000 hectares of vineyards on moist brown earth in slopes between 75 and 400 meters above sea level.
+These are located in the valley of the Miño River and on the banks of its tributaries Arnia and Arnoia.
+90% of white wines from the main varieties Treixadura ( Trajadura ) and Torrontés ( alarije ), and Albariño ( Alvarinho ), Albilla ( Albillo de Albacete ) Godello, Loureira ( Loureiro ) Macabeo and Palomino produced.
+The main red wine varieties are Sousón ( Vinhão ), Brancellao ( Alvarelhão ), Caiño Tinto ( Borraçal ), Ferrón ( Manseng Noir ) Mencia.
 Garnacha Tinta and Tempranillo,